yuriybash/socket-perf-testing-c/README.md

   * A user can leave anytime using the \exit command and the entire program can end using the \server_exit command.

-You will write files by placing the contents in either **testing/tests/functionality** or **testing/tests/memory**. **YOU MAY ONLY PLACE FILES AND NOT DIRECTORY.
+You will write files by placing the contents in either **testing/tests/functionality** or **testing/tests/memory**. **YOU MAY ONLY PLACE FILES AND NOT DIRECTORIES.
 IF YOU PLACE DIRECTORIES THEY WILL BE DELETED AS PART OF THE TEST RUNNING PROCESS.** Placing in either of these two folders has almost the same effect except placing in memory also runs the server in valgrind.
 This means that the code will be about 40 times slower, so you should only place files in the memory directory that are specific cases for possible memory leaks.

 Additionally if you place a file in the memory directory then it must either have at least one user still connected at the end of the message streams or have the server_exit before everyone leaves.